'Profits over compliance': TD takes record $3 billion guilty plea

 Adobe Stock

-UPDATE: This story includes new information from U.S. authorities and comments from TD President and CEO Bharat Masrani.
+UPDATE: This story includes new information from U.S. authorities, as well as additional context and commentary from experts.

 The Toronto-based bank pleaded guilty to criminal charges that it blundered its anti-money-laundering controls, allowing hundreds of millions of dirty dollars to be run through its channels.
 Attorney General Merrick Garland said at a press conference that by helping criminals, TD "became one" itself, creating "an environment that allowed financial crime to flourish.

-The enforcement action will be a watershed event for TD's U.S. subsidiary, which had previously been a promising growth engine.
+The various enforcement actions will be a watershed event for TD's U.S. subsidiary, which had previously been a promising growth engine for the company.

 The costly bookend to TD's compliance saga comes more than a year after the bank first disclosed a U.S. Department of Justice investigation into its anti-money-laundering controls.
-The investigation, which also included the Office of the Comptroller of the Currency, the Treasury Department's Financial Crimes Enforcement Network and the Federal Reserve, found that the bank violated the Bank Secrecy Act and allowed the movement of money from drug sales and human trafficking, despite knowing its compliance program was subpar.
+The investigation, which also included the Office of the Comptroller of the Currency, the Treasury Department's Financial Crimes Enforcement Network and the Federal Reserve, found that the bank violated the Bank Secrecy Act and allowed the movement of money from drug sales and human trafficking, even though executives knew that its compliance program was subpar.

 Deputy Secretary of the Treasury Wally Adeyemo said Thursday that TD failed to conduct adequate due diligence or to maintain a sufficient anti-money-laundering compliance program.
-It also ignored "glaring red flags" through deliberate actions and inaction, he said.
+The bank also ignored "glaring red flags" through deliberate actions and inaction, he said.

 "The vast majority of financial institutions have partnered with Fincen to protect the integrity of the U.S. financial system.
 TD Bank did the opposite," Adeyemo said.
 "From fentanyl and narcotics trafficking, to terrorist financing and human trafficking, TD Bank's chronic failures provided fertile ground for a host of illicit activity to penetrate our financial system."